-- The project folder on the shared disk is called "assignment 03" - Follow the instructions from previous assignments to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
+- The project folder on urza is called "assignment_03" - Follow the instructions from previous assignments to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
 You should see the new ball sitting on a simple ground plane, waiting to move.